gitusercz/CABP/README.md

 ## 5. Possible updates
 ### 5.1 Running from an USB stick
 There were another "feature letting go" moment during creation.
 Initially the logfiles, mcz playlists and the MP3 files were supposed to sit on a FAT32 formatted USB drive in the MP3 folder.
 The files were located in the "media\BOOK\MP3" folder if the USB drive is labelled "BOOK".
 This solution works 99% of the time.
 But as it turned out if you do not properly dismount the USB drive, next bootup it might show up in the folder "media\BOOK1\MP3".
-Then as "media\BOOK3\MP3" and so on.
+Then as "media\BOOK2\MP3" and so on.
 I never reached numberings higher than BOOK1, but I experienced this symptom too.
-CABP.py has this issue figured out, but to make the application safer to use, I decided to give up on using the USB drive and move all the books to the SD card.
+CABP.py has this issue figured out, but to make the application safer to use, I gave up on using the USB drive and move all the books to the SD card.
+(Time to market was extremely important!)

 ### 5.2 Real continuous playback
 With multithread solution it could be tracked how along playing the current mp3 is.
 Then on next bootup nvlc could seek there.
 It is left to be figured out how to make nvlc start after boot.